-Following the sad news of David Bowie's passing on January 10th, illustrator and gif-extraordinaire Ivan Dixon paid tribute in the only way he knew how.
+Following the news of David Bowie's death, illustrator and gif-extraordinaire Ivan Dixon paid tribute in the only way he knew how.
 Featuring a range of Bowie's iconic styles, the homage is a wonderful pixel art look at why he was so influential.

-It might have been released over a month ago but Star Wars fever is still rife among fans.
-Graphic designers and illustrators galore have been inspired by the new story, with some harking back to the old favourites – like this pixel art tribute by Gustavo Viselner.
+Star Wars fever is ever rife among fans and graphic designers and illustrators galore have been inspired by the films, with some harking back to the old favourites – like this pixel art tribute by Gustavo Viselner.
 The artist has also created pixel art for Back to the Future, Aliens, Lord of the Rings and more.

-Ben Porter loves pixel art so much that last year, he embarked on a 365 day challenge, producing pixel art every day for a year.
+Ben Porter loves pixel art so much that a few years ago, he embarked on a 365 day challenge, producing pixel art every day for a year.
 He also launched Pixel Dailies, a twitter account which shares daily pixel art inspiration and new creations by the man himself.

 A game developer and pixel artist, Marty Guerero produces some really incredible pieces.
-This pixel art is a snapshot into Guerero's latest game design, with the artist also produces homages to Mario and a range of Studio Ghibli characters.
+This pixel art is a snapshot into one of Guerero's game designs; the artist also produces homages to Mario and a range of Studio Ghibli characters.

-We can't help but love this pixel art interpretation of the 80's American musical class The Blues Brothers by Tom Schreiter.
-Pixelling since 1995, and doing so on a daily basis ever since, he's got a ton of brilliant pixel artwork under his belt – but this definitely one of our favourites.
+We can't help but love this pixel art interpretation of the American musical classic The Blues Brothers by Tom Schreiter.
+Pixelling since 1995, and doing so on a daily basis ever since, he's got a ton of brilliant pixel artwork under his belt – but this is definitely one of our favourites.

-Next page: 12 more stunning pieces of pixel art
+Next: 10 more amazing pieces of pixel art